-The City of Oshkosh continues to strategically use CDBG funds to maximize affordable housing and homeownership, public services, public facilities, central city and neighborhood revitalization, planning and administrative activities.
+The City of Oshkosh continues to strategically use CDBG funds to maximize affordable housing and homeownership, public services, public facilities, central city, and neighborhood revitalization, planning, and adding program administration software along with other administrative activities.
 However, due to the City's recent CV monitoring, the City's primary objective is to spend down prior year funding given the current administrative capacity.
 With the current funds to be spent, the City is implementing a strategy to minimize the amount of subrecipients administering the programs.
-The City is closely reviewing its policies, procedures and programs in order to improve on the effective and efficient delivery of the CDBG program.
+The City is closely reviewing its policies, procedures, and programs to improve the effective and efficient delivery of the CDBG program.